-- 1. A minimum of a baccalaureate degree
+- A minimum of a baccalaureate degree

-- 2. The following prerequisite courses
+- The following prerequisite courses

-- o Biology with lab two terms
+- 1. Biology with lab two terms

-- o Chemistry with lab two terms
+- 2. Chemistry with lab two terms

-- o Physics with lab two terms
+- 3. Physics with lab two terms

-- o Animal or Human Physiology with lab (prefer human) one term\
+- 4. Animal or Human Physiology with lab (prefer human) one term

-- Human Anatomy with lab one term\
+- 5. Human Anatomy with lab one term

-- Developmental Psychology
+- 6. Developmental Psychology

-- Statistics
+- 7. Statistics

-- \If taking anatomy with physiology, both Anatomy & Physiology I and II are necessary to fulfill the anatomy and physiology requirement
+- If taking anatomy with physiology, both Anatomy & Physiology I and II are necessary to fulfill the anatomy and physiology requirement

-- \Applicants need to have completed at least 60% (24 credits) of the Prerequisite(s): in order to be considered for an interview.
+- Applicants need to have completed at least 60% (24 credits) of the Prerequisite(s): in order to be considered for an interview.

-- 3. Graduate Record Examination (GRE)
+- Graduate Record Examination (GRE)

-- 4. Three letters of reference (two academic and one physical therapist or two physical therapists and one academic)
+- Three letters of reference (two academic and one physical therapist or two physical therapists and one academic)

-- 5. Documentation of volunteer hours in physical therapy setting
+- Documentation of volunteer hours in physical therapy setting

-- 6. Completed PTCAS Application.
+- Completed PTCAS Application.
 Application must be received at PTCAS by the stated deadlines: on the website.

-- 7. Admitted students will be required to purchase a laptop computer prior to matriculating into the program.
+- Admitted students will be required to purchase a laptop computer prior to matriculating into the program.
 Information on appropriate computer specifications will be sent to all admitted students.